Inclusion at Vernham Dean Primary

 Speech, Language and Communication Needs

+Our current Speech and Language therapist is: Rhiann Owen.
 The school has a positive and effective working partnership with our NHS Mainstream Speech Therapist who provides programmes and therapy to any pupil within the school who may need provision.
 Our support staff run individualised programs on a daily or when needed.

 Cognitive and Learning Needs